How to write a will in Canada

 Drafting a will is not a one-time event, as it should be reviewed and updated whenever significant life changes occur, such as the birth of a child, a divorce, or major changes in your financial situation.
 In this article, I show you how to make a will in 6 steps.
 Not every step will apply to everyone, but it offers a good guideline.

-How to Write a Will in 6 Steps
+Writing a Will in 6 Steps

 Regardless of the method you use, i.e., lawyer, online will, or legal will kit, you can create a legal will by following these steps: